EdAlegrid/array-gpio/Readme.md

 let sw = r.in(11);
 let led = r.out(33);

-/* Pressing the switch sw button will turn on the led, releasing the switch sw button will turn off the led. */
+// Pressing the switch sw button, the led will turn on

-sw.watch((state) => {
+// Releasing the switch sw button, the led will turn off sw.watch((state) => {
   if(state){
     led.on();